motivations

 Perhaps a less expensive implementation than git-annex log --sizesof is possible, to get only the current sizes, if the past sizes are known at a particular git-annex branch commit.
 We don't care about sizes at intermediate points in time, which that command does calculate.

 See info --size-history for the subtleties that had to be handled.
-In particular, compating the previous git-annex branch commit to current may yield lines that seem to indicate content was added to a repo, but in fact that repo already had that content at the previous git-annex branch commit and another log line was recorded elsewhere redundantly.
+In particular, computing the previous git-annex branch commit to current may yield lines that seem to indicate content was added to a repo, but in fact that repo already had that content at the previous git-annex branch commit and another log line was recorded elsewhere redundantly.
 So it needs to look at the location log's value at the previous commit in order to determine if a change to a log should be counted.

 Worst case, that's queries of the location log file for every single key.
 If queried from git, that would be slow -- slower than git-annex info's streaming approach.
 If they were all cached in a sqlite database, it might manage to be faster?